The Difference between Nitrites and Nitrates and How They Affect Our Health

 Nitrate (NO3)

-Nitrate is a compound that is formed when nitrogen combines with oxygen.
-Usually, high amounts of nitrate get into drinking water.
-Nitrate is colorless, odorless and tasteless.
-Low degrees of naturally occurring nitrate can be typical and it is highly soluble in water, making it readily transported through the soil to groundwater.
+Nitrate is a compound formed when nitrogen combines with oxygen.
+It is colorless and odorless; nitrate typically enters drinking water in trace amounts.
+Low levels of naturally occurring nitrate are typical.
+Nitrate is highly soluble in water, making it readily transportable through the soil to groundwater.

 Nitrite (NO2)

 Nitrite is a compound containing it, like a salt or an ester of nitrous acid.
-Although commonly absent or present in groundwater to a much lesser degree since it is quickly changed over to nitrate, nitrite (NO2) is a similar contaminant with comparative actual properties to nitrate that is related with nitrate and the sources of nitrate.
+Although nitrite is often absent or present in groundwater to a much lesser degree due to its rapid conversion to nitrate, nitrite compounds are a concerning contaminant with properties similar to those of nitrate.
+They are related to Nitrate and its sources.

-To completely understand the relativity of the two compounds, we have to tackle a little bit about chemistry.
+To understand the relativity of the two compounds, we have to tackle chemistry.
 The difference between the two chemicals is the oxygen they possess.
 Nitrates are composed of 3 oxygen atoms with a chemical formula of NO3-, while Nitrites have two oxygen atoms that make a chemical formula of NO2-.

 Though relatively passive, nitrates turn into nitrites with the help of bacteria and enzymes found in the mouth and body.
-In addition, the body produces a large number of nitrates and secretes them in the saliva and into the digestive tract.
-Nitrates function as an antimicrobial in the digestive system, which helps kill bacteria found in the body like salmonella, then back to the saliva.
-This process is called Entero-Salivary Circulation.
+In addition, the body produces many nitrates and secretes them in the saliva and into the digestive tract.
+Nitrates function as an antimicrobial in the digestive system, which helps kill bacteria found in the body, like salmonella, then back to the saliva.
+This process is called entero salivary circulation.

-Nitrites are converted and turned into Nitric Oxide, which is a good chemical.
-Furthermore, it can also turn into Nitrosamide, which is a bad chemical.
-Nitrosamide causes certain diseases like cancer when consumed more than the body can take.
+Nitrites are converted into Nitric Oxide, a good chemical.
+However, they can also turn into Nitrosamide, a bad chemical.
+When consumed in excess, Nitrosamidee causes certain diseases, like cancer.
 Nitric oxide helps the body by transmitting arterial cells that relax the system.

-Nitric oxide controls the cardiac rhythm and helps in lowering down blood pressure.
-This is done when it dilates the blood vessels which then, relaxes muscle cells.
-Nitroglycerin, a beta-blocker, and a derivative of nitric oxide are just one of the drugs responsible for controlling heart rate.
+Nitric oxide controls the cardiac rhythm and helps lower blood pressure.
+It does this by dilating the blood vessels, which relaxes muscle cells.
+Nitroglycerin, a beta-blocker and a nitric oxide derivative, is just one of the drugs responsible for controlling heart rate.

 Where are Nitrates found, and What are Their Uses?

-Naturally, nitrates are found in foods such as vegetables.
-Most especially in beetroot, which is used to make beetroot juice that helps increase performance.
-Also, Nitrates are found in meat.
-It gives the meat a pinkish or reddish color.
+Nitrates are naturally found in vegetables, especially beetroot.
+They are used to make beetroot juice, which helps increase performance.
+Nitrates also give the meat a pinkish or reddish color.

 • animal wastes, particularly in areas of intensified farming,